-The Corporation has one subsidiary, Brazauro Recursos Minerais S.A. ("BRM"), a body corporate existing pursuant to the laws of the Federative Republic of Brazil, CNPJ 05.943.917/0001-43, having its registered office and principal place of business at Avenida Olegario Maciel, 1846, part, Bairro Santo Agostinho, Belo Horizonte, Minas Gerais, Brazil, CEP 30180-119.
-BRM has a branch office in Itaituba, State of Para, Brazil, at Travessa Jerônimo Belford Campos, 174, part, Bairro Boa Esperança, CEP 68.182-204.
+- i.
+Brazauro Recursos Minerais S.A. ("BRM"), a body corporate existing pursuant to the laws of the Federative Republic of Brazil, CNPJ 05.943.917/0001-43, having its registered office and principal place of business at Avenida Olegario Maciel, 1846, part, Bairro Santo Agostinho, Belo Horizonte, Minas Gerais, Brazil, CEP 30180-119.
+BRM has a branch office in Itaituba, State of Para, Brazil, at Travessa Jerônimo Belford Campos, 174, part, Bairro Boa Esperança, CEP 68.182-204; and - ii.
+Ventures Streaming Corp. ("VSC"), a body corporate existing pursuant to the laws of Barbados, having its registered office and principal place of business at Parker House, Wildey Business Park, Wildey Road, St. Michael, BB 14006, Barbados.

-The Corporation holds all of the 811,790,270 issued and outstanding voting shares of BRM, except for one qualification share which is held by a BRM manager.
+The Corporation holds all of the 2,162,614,455 issued and outstanding voting shares of BRM, except for one qualification share which is held by a BRM manager, and all of the 4,600 issued and outstanding shares of VSC.